 Interior Storage

-The closets and cabinets have friction catches or hidden latches along one edge of the door.
-Press the latch to open the door.
+The closets and cabinets have friction catches along one edge of the door.
 Overhead doors may have supports to hold them open.

 Drawers rest in notches when they are closed.
 To open drawers, lift up slightly, then pull open.